WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Session/Methods/forkLogin.md

 **quick** _boolean (Optional)_

 Boolean that indicates if the login to the Studio Server system should be performed without retrieving session information or not.
-Default is false.
+Default is `false`.

 **requestInfo** _Array of string (Optional)_